 5. Bodyweight Lunge

 Lunge's will increase muscle tissue, develop core strength and make your hips more flexible, as it is a functional, multi-joint exercise.
-Therefor the exercise is beneficial in more ways than one, when it comes to getting Fit to Ski.
+Therefor the exercise is beneficial in more ways than

 To start: try and perform 3 sets of 8 to 11 while resting for 60 seconds between sets.